kjinghong74/School_District_Analysis/README.md

 ## Results
   - How is the district summary affected?

-    By comparing the data summary of the original analysis and the data taking away Thomas High School 9th grader scores, there is no change.
+    By comparing the data summary of the original analysis and the data taking away Thomas High School 9th grader scores, it only bring down Average Math Score by 0.1%, but didn't affect Average Reading Score and percentage passing of math and/or reading.

     Figure 1: district_summary_original data